fleischerdesign/portfolio/content/en/projects/ancoris.md

 Ancoris is more than just “hosting services” – it’s my **learning environment for DevOps practices**:
 - **Infrastructure-as-Code**: Docker Compose files are versioned and documented.
 - **Problem-solving**: Troubleshooting in distributed systems (e.g., Prometheus alerts).
-- **Enabler for family**: Self-hosting as a privacy alternative to Google & Co.
+- **Enabling for family**: Self-hosting as a privacy alternative to Google & Co.

 🔗 **GitHub repo**: [ancoris-docker](https://github.com/...)